 In the “tips and techniques” posts on this blog, I assume that you know (or can figure out) the step by step details of implementing the techniques – there are lots of sources out there to tell you how to use your version of PowerPoint.
 My purpose is to show you what can be done and why.

-If you are interested in the details, free copies of the original PowerPoint files are available for most of my posts; please use the form at the end of the post or the one below and ask for the PowerPoint file for the post.
-These files contain examples of the objects and techniques discussed in the post that you can use in your presentation or as templates for your own designs.
+If you are interested in the details, free copies of the original PowerPoint files are available for most of my posts; please use the form at the end of the post and ask for the PowerPoint file for the post.
+See this page for info about these files.

 Added on Aug 19 2014: